xled/xled-docs/docs/rest_api.rst

 Upload first stage of firmware
 ------------------------------

-First stage of firmware is uploaded in body of the request with Content-Type application/octet-stream.
+First stage of firmware is uploaded in body of the request.

 Since firmware version 1.99.18.